zsnvwpsvwsvi-a11y/textEditor/README.md

 # Build & Run

 Make sure SDL2 and SDL_ttf are installed.
 Then compile with your C++ compiler:

+*On first launch, the text and line numbers may not display correctly.
+Move the font size slider once to refresh all textures.*
 ```
 g++ main.cpp editor_core.cpp -o editor.exe -mconsole \
 -IC:\msys64\mingw64\include\SDL2 \